Roxalis/roxalis.github.io/_posts/2020-05-05-down-by-the-stream.md

 They moved nearer and slowly realized what they had discovered.
 In front of them lay two decomposed bodies — skeletons.
 Richard Miller inspected the dead thoroughly.
 The left skeleton was fully dressed with men’s clothing, the other smaller person may have been naked at the time of death and something had stretched the lower body parts in a near right angle to the other skeleton.
 Richard Miller identified a hole in each skull.
 “Shot,” he mumbled.
 From his backpack he took a pair of plastic gloves, a tape recorder, and a folding rule.
 “Both holes, the left skull fractured, are probably of small caliber, maybe nine millimetre,” he said into the recorder.
 There was no jewelry near the remains.
 Then the sergeant put on the plastic gloves and searched the pockets of the jeans and shirt.
 He found 25 cents and a lighter.
 As he wanted to be as thorough as possible, he pulled the shirt towards the skull.
 There was a purse lying between pelvis and first rib.
 “There’s no weapon here.
 Maybe the suspect searched the dead body and threw or lay the purse back onto the body,” Richard Miller said.
 His son probed the surrounding area.
 Inside the purse were no bills, but the sergeant found a picture of a young woman.
 “Maybe the deceased on the right,” Richard Miller thought.
 Then he pulled out a driver’s license with the name Gary Glass.
 While Richard Miller put the purse with the coins and lighter into a plastic bag, Bob Miller, who was standing near the forest, called for him.
 Richard Miller walked over to his son and looked down at the remains of an infant.
 “Savaged by animals,” Richard Miller concluded.

 His name was Leonard; a tall and heavy man in his end thirties with a slender face, thin lips and protruding eyes.
 With his appearance disheveled and intimidating, he invoked some unease in Faith and Gary.
 First Gary was hesitant to take him to Sacramento, but they concurred when Leonard offered to pay for the gasoline and provide drink and food.
 Before the three continued their ride Leonard went to the shopping mall and bought the provisions.
-After a few miles of a quiet drive Leonard asked, “Where’re ya heading?”
-He was in the back and Faith sat beside Gary who was driving.
+After a few miles of a quiet drive Leonard on the backseat asked, “Where’re ya heading?”
-“Santa Rosa,” Faith said.
+“Santa Rosa,” said Faith.
-“And then we’ll stay on the west coast for the weekend,” Gary added.
+“And then we’ll stay on the west coast for the weekend,” Gary who was driving added.
 “With friends,” Faith remarked.
 “Sounds great.”
 “Where are you from?”, Faith asked.